ethz-asl/hfnet/README.md

 # HF-Net: Robust Hierarchical Localization at Large Scale

-This repository accompanies our paper *[From Coarse to Fine: Robust Hierarchical Localization at Large Scale](https://arxiv.org/abs/1812.03506)*.
+This repository accompanies our CVPR 2019 paper *[From Coarse to Fine: Robust Hierarchical Localization at Large Scale](https://arxiv.org/abs/1812.03506)*.
 We introduce a 6-DoF visual localization method that is accurate, scalable, and efficient, using HF-Net, a monolithic deep neural network for descriptor extraction.
 The proposed solution achieves state-of-the-art accuracy on several large-scale public benchmarks while running in real-time.

 <p align="center">
   <img src="doc/assets/teaser.jpg" width="80%"/>